On the complexity of $\mathbb H$-coloring for special oriented trees: The proof

-From Lemma \ref{lemma:AF_has_single_distance} and the fact that $|C|>1$ (and that $\mathbb T$ is a tree) we see that $b\prec c$ for all $c\in C$.
-In the first step we prove that elements from $B$ which are $\preceq$-above $C$ are ``absorbed by $b$'' via a certain binary operation $\mathbin{\star}$.
+In the first step, we prove that elements from $B$ which are $\preceq$-above $C$ are ``absorbed by $b$'' via a certain binary operation $\mathbin{\star}$.
 (Note that such elements do not need to form a subuniverse, and so it is not absorption in the sense we defined.)
 Later we will use this operation to construct various binary polymorphisms and then build up a weakly pointing operation for $C$ from them.

 Let us denote by $\mathbin{\star}$ the binary idempotent polymorphism of $\mathbb H$ given by

 where the operation $\mathbin{\circ}$ appears $|H|$-times (just for good measure).